-Choosing colour can seem daunting.
+Choosing the right colour for your interior can seem daunting.

 There are plenty of points of consideration that can help you decide on the right colour for your space.